-Discover it® chrome — New!
-Double Cash Back Your First Year
+Discover it® chrome - Double Cash Back Your First Year

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 When the Discover it card hit the scene, it made waves with hype from their marketing campaign, with a high 5% cash back on special rotating categories.
-They've just released the Discover it® chrome.
+They've just released the Discover it® chrome - Double Cash Back your first year card.
 Let's take a look at what new benefits they're offering.

 How This Card Works